Celebrating Life on the Margins

 • are often called “outsiders”.

-• have not abandoned the world around them, but do live on the margins of society.
+• have NOT abandoned the world around them, but do live outside the mainstream of society.

-• may have their own rules on how to behave.
+• may have their own rules on how to live their lives.

-We outsiders seem so “weird” because we question a large percentage of the assumptions that most of those around us do as they are told to take for granted.
+We outsiders seem so “weird” because we question a large percentage of the assumptions when most of those around us simply do as they are told .
 Outsiders like me are generally happy with our lives and our unique worldview.

 I want to give you some personal info about the circumstances that put me on “life on the margins”: